raphaellmsousa/microcontrollers/softwares/softwares.md

 https://microchipdeveloper.com/xc8:installation

 Now it is time to install the MPLAB X IDE.
-Go to download section and choose the version for your OS:
+Go to download section and choose the version for your OS.
+You can find the MPLAB X here https://www.microchip.com/mplab/mplab-x-ide.

 <p align="center">
     <img src="./figs/mplabx.png" width="600" height="360" title="Home Service Robot">